Date of Degree

 Copyright 2012 Sarah Nicole Pederson

 Pederson, Sarah Nicole.
-"The final chapter: end-of-life identity constructions in hospice narrative performances." dissertation, University of Iowa, 2012.
+"The final chapter: end-of-life identity constructions in hospice narrative performances."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.